Ch40s1/Readme-generator/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-For more information on MIT visit https://api.github.com/licenses/mit
+For more information on MIT visit https://opensource.org/licenses/MIT

-# undefined
+# README Generator
-undefined

-## Website Link
- this is were the live link will go
+This README generator is meant for those that want to save time in making a README file.
+It has all the basic questions for making a professional looking README.
+If you want to work on your project and not have to worry about the markdown for a README then give this a go.

 ## Table of Contents
 * [Installation](#installation)